 Jaundice is not a disease but rather a symptom that can occur in many different diseases.
 So, its treatment depends upon its cause’.

-The term ‘jaundice’, derived from the French language (meaning yellow), refers to the yellowish discoloration of skin and sclera caused by the elevation of serum bilirubin level in the blood.
+It derived from the French language (meaning yellow), refers to the yellowish discoloration of skin and sclera caused by the elevation of serum bilirubin level in the blood.
 Bilirubin is a yellowish pigment produced from the breakdown of hemoglobin and red blood cells (RBCs).

-The normal serum levels of bilirubin are between 0.2 mg/dL and 1.2 mg/dL; however, when the serum bilirubin level exceeds 3 mg per dL (51.3 µmol per L) or higher, it represents the clinical presentation of jaundice as scleral icterus.
+The normal serum levels of bilirubin are between 0.2 mg/dL and 1.2 mg/dL; however, when the serum bilirubin level exceeds 3 mg per dL (51.3 µmol per L) or higher, it represents the clinical presentation of its as scleral icterus.

 The continuous elevation of serum bilirubin levels in the blood will progressively discolor the skin from lemon yellow to apple green.